 - Greater knowledge, resulting in better decisions

-We were particularly pleased to see that the problem-solving capacity had improved, so that families and former pupils themselves can seek solutions to their problems.
+We were particularly pleased to see that the problem-solving capacity had improved, so that families and former pupils themselves can seek their own solutions.
 They gained sufficient knowledge to view problems from different angles.

 Because the communities of Keiko Soﬁa and 11 de Junio largely could depend on themselves, we looked for another community to help in their progress.
 Several communities submitted an application to Mama Alice.